Developing a Course Syllabus

 You might also want to include some or all of these additional pieces of information to help your students prepare for the course:

-- A description of your expectations for course activities (for example, for participation, preparation, workload or time spent on assignments, requesting additional feedback)
+- A description of your expectations for course activities, for example:

 - Any additional supplies, materials, or equipment that are required or might help students succeed in the course